How Does a PET Scan Work? What You Need to Know

 PET Scans Help Doctors identify Active Areas Such as The Heart and Brain for Conditions

-What Are PET Scans Used for?
+What Are PET Scans Used For?

-PET scans help doctors identify active areas such as the heart and brain, looking for conditions or signs of conditions that may be present.
+PET body scans help doctors identify active areas such as the heart and brain, looking for conditions or signs of conditions that may be present.
 These scans will also measure oxygen intake, blood flow and the metabolism of tissues or organs:

 • Heart problems: PET scans are ideal for revealing decreased blood flow in the heart vessels.
 Unhealthy heart tissue won’t take in as much of the radiotracer, making them easy to identify.
 Varying colors and brightness levels help doctors identify different levels of tissue function, allowing you and a medical professional to make informed decisions when moving forward with your treatment.